Skip to content

 01

-We build software around how the business actually runs.
+We build software around how the operation actually runs.

 Not around how a SaaS vendor categorized it.
 Not around what a template ships with.
-The operational reality of a premium consumer brand is messier than any off-the-shelf tool admits: a courier hand-off that needs a dual signature, a wholesale invoice that has to update three places, an AI agent that has to escalate to a real person at exactly the right moment.
-We start from how the work happens and design the system to fit.
+The reality of a real operation is messier than any off-the-shelf tool admits: a courier hand-off that needs a dual signature, a fleet schedule that has to be cross-checked against what's due, an agent that has to escalate to a real person at exactly the right moment.
+We start from how the work actually happens and design the system to fit.
 That's the only way the operator ends up running the software instead of the software running them.

 02